SkyPHP/skyphp/README.md

     include $skyphp_codebase_path . 'sky.php';
     ```

-1. Go to `mysite.com` and you should see the 'Welcome to SkyPHP' page!
+That's it, you're done!
+Go to `mysite.com` and you should see the 'Welcome to SkyPHP' page.

 ## Documentation